Conic Optimization via Operator Splitting and Homogeneous Self-Dual Embedding: Efficient Subspace Projection

 There are two main ways to solve linear equations of the form

 the system that needs to be solved once per iteration.
-The first method, a \emph{direct method} that exactly solves the system, is to solve \eqref{e-linsys} by computing a \emph{sparse permuted LDL factorization} \cite{davis_book} of $\tilde M$, the matrix appearing in the middle of (\ref{e-linsys}), in the first iteration, then to use this cached factorization to solve the system in subsequent steps.
-This technique, called \emph{factorization caching}, is very effective in the common case when the factorization cost is substantially higher than the subsequent solve cost, so all iterations after the first one can be carried out quickly.
-Because $\tilde M$ is \emph{quasi-definite}, the factorization is guaranteed to exist for any symmetric permutation \cite{Van:95}.
+The first method, a \emph{direct method} that exactly solves the system, is to solve \eqref{e-linsys} by computing a sparse permuted $LDL^T$ factorization \cite{davis_book} of the matrix in (\ref{e-linsys}) before the first iteration, then to use this cached factorization to solve the system in subsequent steps.
+This technique, called factorization caching, is very effective in the common case when the factorization cost is substantially higher than the subsequent solve cost, so all iterations after the first one can be carried out quickly.
+Because the matrix is quasi-definite, the factorization is guaranteed to exist for any symmetric permutation \cite{Van:95}.

 The second method, an \emph{indirect method} that we use to approximately solve the system, involves first rewriting \eqref{e-linsys} as